Managing Exam Stress - Symptoms, Influences, Helps to Relieve Child as a Parent

 - Be supportive and Tolerant- One of the most important things to do is to let the child know that no matter what the result, the bigger picture is that you will always love them.
 Reassuring a child may be the best thing to avoid exam stress.

-- Help them maintain a routine- Discipline always plays a big role in a child’s life especially in a stressful time.
+- Help them maintain a routine- Discipline always plays a big role in a child’s life, especially in a stressful time.
 Ensuring that there is no break in the child’s routine will give the child stability and structure towards coping with the exam stress.

 - Help in preparation- Encouraging the child to ask for help from peers or teachers may be a great way to minimize the stress.

 - Study Tools- Making sure that the child has the appropriate tools to tackle the exams may be of great help.
-It could be anything from extra books, Mock test papers or simply a set of new stationary.
+It could be anything from extra books, Mock test papers or simply a set of new stationery.

 - Clean and uncluttered study environment- They say a cluttered environment leads to a cluttered mind; similarly if one could make sure that the child’s room, study table is uncluttered it may diminish the negative vibe while studying.